evandrocoan/lark/README.md

  - Standard library of terminals (strings, numbers, names, etc.)
  - Import grammars from Nearley.js
  - And much more!

-See the full list of [features in the wiki](https://github.com/erezsh/lark/wiki/Features)

 ### Comparison to other libraries